 - How is geometry used in product design and graphic arts?

 - How are geometric shapes defined and classified by their properties?

-- Definitions for line, segment, ray, angle (acute, obtuse, right), non/collinear points, midpoint, complementary/supplementary angles, intersecting/parallel lines, regular/irregular polygons, circle, triangles (scalene, isoceles, right), quadrilaterals (parallelograms, rectangles, squares, rhombus, trapezoid), and the relationship between the terms.
+- Definitions for line, segment, ray, angle (acute, obtuse, right), complementary/supplementary angles, intersecting/parallel lines, regular/irregular polygons, circle, triangles (scalene, isoceles, right), quadrilaterals (parallelograms, rectangles, squares, rhombus, trapezoid), and the relationship between the terms.

 - Types & properties of triangles and quadrilaterals

 - Formulas for finding area of quadrilaterals, triangles, and circles and how were they derived